thirtyfiveblack/ledmatrix-cricket-scoreboard/README.md

-# Soccer Scoreboard Plugin
+# Cricket Scoreboard Plugin

-A plugin for LEDMatrix that displays live, recent, and upcoming soccer games across multiple leagues including Premier League, La Liga, Bundesliga, Serie A, Ligue 1, MLS, and more.
+A plugin for LEDMatrix that displays live, recent, and upcoming cricket games.

 ## Features